rlauer6/doc-converter/README.md

-The server that is used for the document converter is assumed to be an AWS EC2 instance prepared with the `libreoffice-doc-converter.json` stack template.
+The server that is used for the document converter is assumed to be an AWS EC2 instance prepared with the `libreoffice-doc-converter.json` CloudFormation stack template.

 A *CloudFormation template* (`libreoffice-create-stack`) to create such a stack is included as part of the `doc-converter-client` RPM.
 To use the stack creation script you'll want to make sure that:

-* ...you're launching the stack in a subnet that has access to the internet.
-This is necessary so that the required assets can be retrieved and installed.
+* ...you're launching the stack in a subnet that has access to the internet.  *This is necessary so that the required assets can be retrieved and installed.*

 * ...you take a look at the defaults defined in the CloudFormation JSON template and make the necessary modifications or override them on